GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 If a tool provides a value with no clear source of information for defining the value, use the special "unknown" system value: http://csrc.nist.gov/ns/oscal/unknown

 Ideally scanner tool vendors will define a "system" value for their own tools.
-Until that happens, FedRAMP recommends either using the URL for the vendor's web site or the NIST-defined system value for an "unknown system: http://csrc.nist.gov/ns/oscal/unknown
+Until that happens, FedRAMP recommends either using the URL for the vendor's web site or the NIST-defined system value for an "unknown" system: http://csrc.nist.gov/ns/oscal/unknown

-Until this matures and clear system values are widely available across the industry, FedRAMP only requires the same system value be used consistently throughout the POA&M for a given tool and keep the facet values from a given tool within the same characterization assembly which cites the tool as an actor.
+Until this matures and clear system values are widely available across the industry, FedRAMP only requires that the same system value be used consistently throughout the POA&M for a given tool and keep the facet values from a given tool within the same characterization assembly which cites the tool as an actor.

 {{</callout>}}